dylan-isaac/dotfiles/tests/README.md

   - Template directories for each profile
   - Brewfiles for each profile
 - Handles edge cases appropriately
+- Functions correctly with all installation modes, including --config-only

 The profile tests are streamlined to be fast and efficient without requiring full installation script execution.
 To run the profile tests specifically: